engraving-challenges/winterwind/README.md

 So now you're ready to take off!

+The base branch you should base any work on is `1-godowsky-challenge`.

 As this is the first challenge the ["General Rules"](../meta/general-rules.md) aren't really refined or tested yet.
 So please don't start hacking away but rather try to check back with someone else before.